trxmzz/Trxmzz/README.md

+## Hi there 👋 I’m trx

-## Hi there 👋I’m trx, a developer focused on low-level systems, reverse engineering, and tooling.
+Hi im Trx a developer focused on low-level systems, reverse engineering, and tooling.
 I like breaking things down to understand how they work, then rebuilding them in a cleaner and more efficient way.

 I spend most of my time around: